erniu831/daibicoin/README.md

 呆币——block chain

 ## What is DaiBicoin? – Such coin
-DaiBicoin is a cryptocurrency like Bitcoin, although it does not use SHA256 as its proof of work (POW).
+DaiBicoin is a cryptocurrency like Bitcoin, it does use SHA256 as its proof of work (POW).

 ~~http://daibicoin.com/~~    (Please wait)